brunostega/Aging/README.md

 ```
 H = Σᵢ εₛᵢ
   − J_D  Σ⟨i,j⟩  δ(D,D)
-  − J_F  Σ⟨i,j⟩  δ(F,F) · 1[run ≥ minRun]
+  − J_F  Σ⟨i,j⟩  δ(F,F) · 𝟙[run ≥ minRun]
-  − h_FF · N_F   · 1[exists active run]
+  − h_FF · N_F   · 𝟙[∃ active run]
 ```

-- **εₛ** — intrinsic energy of each state
+- **εₛ** — intrinsic energy of each state (eM, eD, eF)
-- **J_D** — disordered oligomer coupling: nearest neighbours only
+- **J_D** — disordered nearest-neighbour coupling: two adjacent D sites lower energy
-- **J_F** — short-range fibril coupling: nearest neighbours, active only when both sites belong to a contiguous run of length ≥ `minRun`
+- **J_F** — fibril nearest-neighbour coupling: active only when both sites belong to a contiguous run of length ≥ `minRun` (cooperative nucleation)
-- **h_FF** — background field acting on all fibril sites once at least one active run exists anywhere on the chain; models the catalytic effect of an established fibril nucleus on the rest of the chain
+- **h_FF** — background field that lowers the energy of every fibril site once at least one active run exists anywhere on the chain (secondary nucleation / seeding)

 ### Key physics

+**Competition between aggregation pathways** — disordered oligomers form freely at any size, while fibril coupling is gated by a minimum run length.
+At intermediate temperatures the system can become trapped in a disordered phase rather than reaching the fibril state, reflecting the experimental observation that disordered aggregates can kinetically compete with amyloid formation.

-**Cooperative fibril nucleation** — fibril coupling is gated by a minimum run length (`minRun`).
-Isolated fibril sites gain no stabilisation energy, so nucleation requires building a critical seed before the fibril state becomes thermodynamically favourable.
-This mimics the nucleation barrier seen in amyloid formation.
+**Cooperative fibril nucleation** — isolated fibril sites gain no stabilisation from J_F, so nucleation requires assembling a critical seed of size `minRun` before the fibril state becomes thermodynamically favourable.

-**Catalytic background field** — once any active fibril run forms, `h_FF` lowers the energy of every fibril site on the chain regardless of its local context.
+**Catalytic background field** — once any active run forms, `h_FF` lowers the energy of every fibril site regardless of local context.
 This captures secondary nucleation and seeding: an established fibril template changes the free-energy landscape for the whole chain.
 The field is O(N) and avoids the O(N²) cost of explicit pairwise long-range couplings.

-**Competition between aggregation pathways** — the model captures the off-pathway competition between disordered oligomers and fibrils that is central to amyloid disease biology.
-Both states are stabilised by nearest-neighbour coupling (J_D and J_F respectively), but they differ fundamentally in character: disordered oligomers form freely at any size and concentration, while fibril coupling is gated by a nucleation threshold.
-At intermediate temperatures and coupling strengths the system can become trapped in a disordered oligomeric phase rather than reaching the fibril state, reflecting the experimental observation that disordered aggregates can act as kinetic competitors to amyloid formation.
-The balance between the two pathways is controlled by the interplay of intrinsic energies (ε_D vs ε_F), coupling strengths (J_D vs J_F), temperature, and the nucleation barrier (minRun).

 **Irreversible fibril mode** — an optional toggle locks any fibril site once it joins an active run, preventing reversion.
 This captures kinetic trapping of mature amyloid cores.